thheller/calva-cljs-testbed/README.md

 3 import { runTests } from '@vscode/test-electron';
 ```

-And I also get these errors from the shadow-cljs compiler:
+And we also get these errors from the shadow-cljs compiler:

 ```text
 Closure compilation failed with 2 errors